 So let’s begin.

-10 Mistakes to Avoid on Your Funnel Landing Page
+10 Landing Page Mistakes to Avoid In Your Funnel

 While planning your funnels, you have to consider the fact that your landing page has to give your prospects all the right reasons to take action.
 But, if you overdo it (or underdo it per se), you may end up losing several potential leads.